dart-lang/test/pkgs/test/README.md

 The sharding modes interact differently with filters like `--name` or `--tags`:

-* When sharding by test (default), the sharding partition is calculated *after* applying filters.
-This guarantees that the matching tests are distributed as evenly as possible across all shards.
+* When sharding by test case (default), the partition is calculated *after* applying filters.
+This guarantees matching test cases are distributed as evenly as possible across all shards.
-* When sharding by suite (using `--shard-by-suite`), suite-level annotations (such as `@TestOn` platform selectors and suite-level `@Tags`) are evaluated before suite sharding, filtering out non-matching suites so shards do not receive empty workloads.
-In contrast, test-case/group filters (such as `--name` or test-level tags) operate on test cases within loaded suites after sharding.
-If a test-case filter only matches tests in a few suites, some shards might run no tests because those suites were allocated to other shards.
+* When sharding by test suite (using `--shard-by-suite`), suite-level annotations (such as `@TestOn` platform selectors and suite-level `@Tags` at the top of a file) are evaluated before sharding to filter out non-matching suites.
+However, test filters which apply to individual test cases or groups (such as `--name`) will be reflected in the distribution when sharding by test case, but not when sharding by test suite.
+Test invocations with an uneven number of matching test cases between test suites can cause uneven workloads across the shards.

 ### Test concurrency